-The mountainous region called “Chapada das Mangabeiras”, located south of the Amazonian forest, is home to one of the biggest parrots in the world: the Hyacinth Macaw.
-Most of its species survives in this region.
+The mountainous region called “Chapada das Mangabeiras,” located in the south of the Amazon, is home to the Hyacinth Macaw, one of the largest parrots in the world.
+Even today, its most significant population survives in this region.

-However, this wonderful bird is becoming increasingly threatened, mainly because of the decrease of native palm trees whose fruits and pits constitute a major part of its daily diet.
-This forces the Hyacinth Macaw to look for nutritional replacements containing less oleaginous matter, thus diminishing its immune system and therefore accelerating the risk of its extinction.
+However, there is an increasing threat to this remarkable bird, mainly due to the depletion of native palms whose fruits and kernels constitute its essential food.
+This forces the Hyacinth Macaw to look for nutritional replacements containing less oleaginous matter, thus diminishing its immune system and therefore accelerating the decrease of its population.

-Informing the local population and convincing it to collaborate extends the term of our project and increases the chances of seeing the number of Hyacinth Macaw rising.
-Our objective is to remove this bird from the “Red list of endangered species” established by the IUCN (International Union for the Conservation of Nature).
+The awareness and collaboration of the local population allow the project to be sustainable and to see the number of Hyacinth Macaws increase.
+The objective is to remove this bird from the “Red List of Threatened Species” established by the International Union for Conservation of Nature (IUCN).

 Why protect the Hyacinth Macaw?

-One reason is because it is the only animal capable of breaking the extremely hard nuts of native palm trees such as the “Naja”, thus assuring the survival of these trees.
+It is the only animal capable of breaking the tough nuts of these particular native palms, such as the “Naja,” thus ensuring the dispersion, propagation, and survival of these palms.

-Besides this “utilitarian” aspect, the Hyacinth Macaw must be protected because it plays an important role in biodiversity, which leads to the true richness of our planet.
+But, apart from this utilitarian aspect, the Hyacinth Macaw must be protected because it plays a vital role in biodiversity, which leads to the true richness of our planet.